zinrai/chroot-cowbuilder/README.md

-# cowbuilder-aide
+# chroot-cowbuilder

-cowbuilder-aide is a Python script that simplifies the creation and management of chroot environments using cowbuilder.
+chroot-cowbuilder is a Python script that simplifies the creation and management of chroot environments using cowbuilder.
 It provides an interface for creating, updating, and logging into cowbuilder environments.

 ## Features